dennismandere/Great-White/README.md

 # Great-White
-My first repository on GitHub
+My first repository on GitHub.
+I am interested in learning and applying R programming.